-Flocculation should only be employed when traditional "first line of defense" practices, such as vegetative stabilization, sediment traps, etc. are ineffective and/or additional treatment of stormwater runoff from a disturbed area is warranted.
+Only employ flocculation when traditional "first line of defense" practices, such as vegetative stabilization, sediment traps, etc. are ineffective and/or additional treatment of stormwater runoff from a disturbed area is warranted.
 Flocculation may also be required to meet conditions of the DC Water's Temporary Discharge Authorization Permit.